DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-degree-entry-requirements.md

 These changes were usability tested with 5 providers in May 2021.
 Most participants were able to answer the new questions with ease, although some indicated they would need to check their policy with colleagues.

+Participants gave examples of degree requirements varying between courses, for example subjects without SKE courses.
+This validated the decision to ask these questions separately for each course.

-There was broad agreement that the guidance indicating that candidates would be ‘discouraged but not blocked’ from applying if they did not meet the minimum degree classification was a good balance, as they did consider exceptional cases.
+There was broad agreement that the guidance indicating that candidates would be ‘discouraged but not blocked’ from applying if they did not meet the minimum degree classification was a good balance, as all providers described examples where they would be flexible in certain cases or for exceptional candidates.